 - April: Hold a 30-minute conversation in Hebrew on the future of tech

-- August: Defeat world-champion Magnus Carlson at a game of chess
+- October: Defeat world-champion Magnus Carlsen at a game of chess

 In November, I completed the first challenge: I successfully memorized a shuffled deck of cards in one minute and 47 seconds, becoming a pseudo grandmaster of memory.